dnxware/dnxware-org/docs/migration.md

 If you're using Docker, then the following snippet would be used:

 ```
-docker run -u root -p 80:80 prom/prometheus:v2.0.0-rc.2  --web.listen-address :80
+docker run -u root -p 80:80 prom/dnxware:v2.0.0-rc.2  --web.listen-address :80
 ```

-### Prometheus lifecycle
+### dnxware lifecycle

-If you use the Prometheus `/-/reload` HTTP endpoint to [automatically reload your Prometheus config when it changes](configuration/configuration.md), these endpoints are disabled by default for security reasons in Prometheus 2.0.
+If you use the dnxware `/-/reload` HTTP endpoint to [automatically reload your dnxware config when it changes](configuration/configuration.md), these endpoints are disabled by default for security reasons in dnxware 2.0.
 To enable them, set the `--web.enable-lifecycle` flag.